bbauska/UofM-Intro-HTML5/readme.md

 accessibility tools, you\'re going to realize that they are an important step to making your page accessible for everyone.

-# Starter Code for Template Page {#starter-code-for-template-page .unnumbered}
+# Starter Code for Template Page

 I just want to give you some sample template code.
 If need be, you can copy and paste this to get you started: